my625/bengali_gee/README.md

 - ref.txt: Contains grammatically correct versions of sentences in "err.txt".

 - cat.txt: Provides error type information corresponding to sentences in "err.txt".

+#### Contact Information:

+For any questions, concerns, or feedback regarding the dataset, please contact us at [subhankar.ai@kgpian.iitkgp.ac.in].

+Thank you for choosing our dataset for your research and training needs!